JHU-PL-Lab/www-pl/ocaml/lecture.md

 #### Destructing Lists with pattern matching

+* You are used to using `.` (dot) to project out fields of data structures; in OCaml we instead pattern match nearly all the time
 * Here is a simple example of pattern matching on a list to get the *head*, the first element.

 ```ocaml